BHEA Newspaper Articles:

 Every fall, usually in October, we have a yearbook picture day for all the current members of BHEA.
 While these are primarily for our yearbook, there is an option to purchase them if you choose.
 We will offer one make-up day in the spring for those who are not able to make the first picture day.
 If all else fails, you may submit a headshot using parameters the yearbook staff has determined.

-Yearbooks are available for purchase here.
-(You must be logged in.)
+Yearbooks are available for purchase Jan - May.

 For more information on pictures or yearbooks, contact Traci Giebudowski.